PowerShell/ContainerProvider/README.md

 ### Introduction
 #### Install a Container image from the online Package repository

 The Container OS images for Nano Server and Windows Server Core are now available in an online package repository.
-They can be found and installed using the ContainerImage provider of PackageManagement (a.k.a.
-OneGet) PowerShell module.
+They can be found and installed using the ContainerImage provider of PackageManagement (a.k.a. <a href="http://www.oneget.org">OneGet</>a) PowerShell module.
 The provider needs to be installed before using it.
 The following PowerShell cmdlets can be used to install the provider.
 * Install-PackageProvider ContainerImage
 * Import-ContainerImage ContainerImage